-The following information provides a brief overview of the CCW License Program; which includes the program requirements, the licensing process and certain restrictions in obtaining a CCW license.
+The following information provides a brief overview of the voluntary, alternative CCW License Program; which includes the program requirements, the licensing process and certain restrictions in obtaining a CCW license.
 The Murrieta Police Department is pleased to offer this service to the citizens of Murrieta as a tool for personal protection and with the overall goal for increased public safety.

 Chief of Police

 In early 2016, Murrieta Police Chief Sean Hadden was tasked by the Murrieta City Council to examine the possibility of his office issuing CCW licenses.
 This request from the City Council was in response to an increased interest by Murrieta citizens to have the ability to protect themselves with the option to carry a concealed firearm.
 Presently, most CCW requests are referred to the Riverside County Sheriff’s Department through a joint agreement between the Chief of Police and the Sheriff.

 Chief Hadden directed staff to conduct a feasibility study on the regular issuance of Carry Concealed Weapon (CCW) licenses by checking with all of the law enforcement agencies within Riverside County.
 The study included a review of agency policies, practices and procedures with the issuance of CCW licenses.
 The study commenced in March of 2016, and concluded in June 2016.
 The 2016 study showed that some of the municipalities within Riverside County referred those wanting a CCW license to the Riverside County Sheriff’s Department for processing, while other agencies processed requests internally.
 The study showed that the Riverside County Sheriff’s Department averaged ten CCW license applications from Murrieta residents per month, and had an average processing time (from application to the issuance of the license) of 18 to 22 months.